Neisseria gonorrhoeae: Surface molecules

-On its surface, N. gonorrhoeae bears hair-like pili, surface proteins with various functions, and sugars called lipooligosaccharides.
+On its surface, N. gonorrhoeae bears hair-like pili, surface proteins with various functions, and sugars called lipooligosaccharide.
 The pili mediate adherence, movement, and DNA exchange.
-The Opa proteins interact with the immune system, as do the porins.
-Lipooligosaccharide (LOS) is an endotoxin that provokes an immune response.
-All are antigenic and all exhibit antigenic variation (see below).
-The pili exhibit the most variation.
-The pili, Opa proteins, porins, and even the LOS have mechanisms to inhibit the immune response, making asymptomatic infection possible.
+The opacity-associated (Opa) proteins interact with the immune system, as do the porins.
+Lipooligosaccharide is an endotoxin that provokes an immune response.
+All of these are antigenic and exhibit antigenic variation.
+The pili, Opa proteins, porins, and even the lipooligosaccharide have mechanisms to inhibit the immune response, making asymptomatic infection possible.